What Is a Complex Carbohydrate?

 What's the Difference Between Simple and Complex Carbohydrates?

 Simple carbohydrates (aka simple sugars) are broken down quickly by your body—they have just one or two sugar molecules linked together.
 Honey (fructose and glucose), table sugar (sucrose) and milk (lactose) all contain simple carbohydrates.

 Grains, beans, fruits and vegetables (yes, even potatoes) all contain complex carbohydrates.
 Many carb foods have a mix of carbohydrates; for example, fruit contains natural fruit sugar (fructose, a simple carb) as well as dietary fiber (also a type of carb).
-The most healthful carbohydrates—unrefined plant foods that are low in added sugars and high in fiber— are what we tend to call "complex carbohydrates" and what we could all use more of in our diet.
+The most healthful carbohydrates include unrefined plant foods that are low to no added sugars and high in fiber—they are what we tend to call "complex carbohydrates" and what we could all use more of in our diet.

 Recipe to Try: Apple-Cinnamon Quinoa Bowl

 Why Are Complex Carbs Better than Simple Ones?

 Recipe to Try: Sweet Potato Carbonara with Spinach & Mushrooms